pygos/init-scripts/docs/defconfig.md

  * sigterm - send the SIGTERM signal to all processes and wait for 5 seconds
  * sigkill - send the SIGKILL signal to all remaining processes
  * ifdown - bring all network interfaces down
+ * unmount - unmount the overlay mount points and the underlying writeable filesystem
  * sync - run the sync command